Last Updated on: 14th October 2023, 10:48 pm

 For example, soil-based substrates, like coconut fiber, can improve a hermit crab’s diet, traction, and cleanliness of its environment.

 After all, hermit crabs are used to multiple terrains on beaches and shorelines.
-You’ll make them feel more at home by providing them with diverse terrain.
+You’ll make them feel more at home by providing diverse terrain.

 Use a ratio of 5 parts sand to 1 part coconut fiber.
-When used together, this mix is superior to a substrate that’s coconut fiber or sand alone.
+Used together, this mix is superior to a coconut fiber or sand substrate.

 Coconut fiber absorbs water well, allowing the substrate to retain moisture.
 Sand can fill the spaces in coconut fiber, making digging and burrowing significantly easier.